Why campaign for cycling?

 Cycling UK, with the support of our members, is at the forefront of the movement to change this, and to create a cycle-friendly future where everyone, young or old, feels able to hop on their bike, whether they’re heading to work or to school, getting out for a ride at the weekend, or taking on an epic long-distance trail.

 What’s more, getting people riding won’t only improve millions of lives, but would also save the NHS millions of pounds, boost productivity, help protect our environment and tackle harmful air pollution in our cities.

 We couldn’t achieve anything without the help of thousands of members and supporters from across the UK.

 Joining Cycling UK ensures we can continue to push for a more cycle-friendly country and adding your own voice to our campaigns will help amplify our message even further.

-Whether you want to support a specific campaign, or get more involved in your local area, there’s loads you can do to help us succeed, whether you have, two minutes, an hour, or are able to commit a few hours a week.
+Whether you want to support a specific campaign, or get more involved in your local area, there’s loads you can do to help us succeed, just check out our latest campaigns.

 Since Cycling UK’s formation in 1878 as the Bicycle Touring Club (subsequently renamed the Cyclists’ Touring Club; CTC), we have always been a championing voice for cyclists and cycling.